sphinx-themes/sphinx-themes.org/CONTRIBUTING.md

 Generates the site in `public/`, while only generating assets (sample-site and preview-image) for the given theme name(s).
 Multiple theme names can be passed after the `--`.
 This is useful when adding one or more new themes, to ensure that the configuration is correct.

+> If you use this command, make sure to not include sample-docs/conf.py changes in any commits you make.

 ```sh
 $ nox -s lint
 ```